the0nlyWyvern/Frequent-itemset-Apriori-Algorithm-/README.md

 ![debug=False](Screenshots/debug_equals_False.png)

 - When we turn this var off, we will get the result directly.
-It's the same as before but different in data structure.
+It's the same value as before but different in data structure.
   ![Final result debug=False](Screenshots/final_result_debug_False.png)

 ## 4. Find Closed Frequent itemset